-	Nidhi took to the wheels as already specializes in outdoor education, off-the-road jeeping, long-distance and high-altitude driving.
-She proposed the idea to her friends and they jumped at the opportunity.
+Nidhi took to the wheels as already specialises in outdoor education, off-the-road jeeping, long-distance and high-altitude driving.
+She proposed the idea of going Delhi to London by road to her friends and they jumped at the opportunity.

 Their jeep in fact become the first Indian vehicle to cross the Arctic Circle.

-	Putting their resourcefulness to use, Women Without Boundaries approached a few big guns to sponsor their trip.
+Putting their resourcefulness to use, Women Without Boundaries approached a few big guns to sponsor their trip making Delhi to London by road possible.
 With around 30 lacs in budget, their travel was happily sponsored by big guns such as The Ministry of Youth Affairs and Sports, Ministry of External Affairs, India, Mahindra First Choice Wheels, Lenovo India and Via.com

 "When we were stuck due to a landslide in Manipur, the locals offered to help us.
 We trusted them and stayed with their families and also got to taste home-cooked Manipuri food.
 The trip reinforced my faith in human goodness."

 With constant support from friends, family and Indian government, they have an important message to share.